Lupinus villosus

-Lupinus villosus, commonly known as lady lupine, pink sandhill lupine, or hairy lupine, is a flowering plant species in the genus Lupinus.
+Lupinus villosus, commonly known as lady lupine, pink sandhill lupine, or hairy lupine, is a flowering plant species in the genus Lupinus. in the sweet pea subfamily (Papillionoideae) of the legume family.

 Description

 The species has pink flowers and a deep taproot that makes it difficult to grow commercially.
 It is a perennial dicot and attracts butterflies and hummingbirds.
 The leaves are densely covered with silver hairs.